 Of course, there are several free ringtone apps in the wild that give you the opportunity to quickly create new ringtones.
 But in many cases, the apps don't come with all the features you'd expect to make creating a ringtone quick and easy.
 And in some cases, you even need to spend a few bucks just to have the option of choosing the section of a song you want.

 So, if you're serious about making a ringtone, there's a better way.
-It just requires some time and several steps to make it happen.
+It just requires some time, iTunes, and a few other steps to make it happen.

 2. Choose the song you want to use to create a ringtone and click on it.